MIDFIELDR/midfieldr/docs/reference/initialize_fye_proxies.md

 # Initialize FYE proxies for imputing missing data

-Assembles a data frame of students ever enrolled in First-Year Engineering (FYE) programs.
-Where practicable, a 6-digit CIP code is added to the data frame as a proxy for the student's preferred engineering major.
-If indeterminate, the proxy is NA and treated as missing data.
+Conditions data for imputing starting majors of First-Year Engineering (FYE) students.
 The result is suitably formatted for input to the R mice package for multiple imputation.

 ## Usage